 It sounds a bit USSR and is certainly more than a bit like drinking on a Cold War film set.
-With its sleek panelling, metallic finish, minimalist wall clock and rectangular configuration of tables and office chairs, Central Congress looks ready to welcome prominent party members, rather than hip Hamburg night owls.
-But since opening a couple of years back, this conference-styled locale has won a crowd of image-conscious fans.
-Its round-table layout makes it a neat place to start up conversation with other drinkers, but bear in mind it prides itself on being off the main tourist track.
-The drinks menu is as pared down yet precise as the retro design – think gin, pastis, vermouth, a select few red and white wines, local beer and coffee.
+With its sleek panelling, metallic finish, minimalist wall clock and rectangular configuration of tables and office chairs, Central Congress looks ready to welcome prominent party members, rather than edgy Hamburg night owls.
+But since opening a couple of years back, this conference-style hangout has won a crowd of image-conscious fans.
+Its round-table layout makes it a neat place to start up conversation with other drinkers, but bear in mind it prides itself on being off the main tourist trail.
+The drinks menu is as pared down yet precise as the retro design – think gin, pastis, vermouth, select red and white wines, local beer and coffee.
 (And for more vintage design, check out the Museum für Kunst und Gewerbe just down the road.)

-For a laid-back glass of wine with neighbourhood vibes and a leafy setting, make your way up to Ufer.
+For a laid-back glass of wine with neighbourhood vibes, make your way up to Ufer.
 This small café and bar, right by the northerly Isebekkanal, combines rustic charm with great food and wine, and remains (so far) well off the beaten tourist track.
 The interior is simple and charming, if not prize-winning, but if it’s warm enough – and there are blankets if you’re unsure – a cool Riesling beneath the trees outside is lovely.
 Service is English-speaking and very friendly.
-If you get hungry, the Flammkuchen are completely homemade and delicious.
+If you get hungry, the homemade Flammkuchen (German pizza) are excellent.

-A few Hamburg bars vie for the best views accolade, but the swanky Skyline Bar 20up – yup, 20 floors up – is often deemed the winner.
-Yes, it’s a hotel bar, and it’s certainly more than a little touristy, but with its high perch and floor to ceiling windows, the view sure is impressive.
-For those who like to get a sense of city geography from the get-go, this a perfect spot to go on your first evening in Hamburg, sipping a drink on a tall bar stool while taking in the St.Pauli district, Elbe, Elbphilharmonie, and the vast harbour infrastructure that’s so integral to Hamburg’s history and sense of self.
+A few Hamburg bars vie for the best views accolade, but the swanky Skyline Bar 20up – yup, that’s 20 floors up – is often deemed the winner.
+Yes, it’s a hotel bar, and it’s certainly more than a little touristy, but with its high perch and floor-to-ceiling windows, the view sure is impressive.
+For those who like to get a sense of city geography from the get-go, this a perfect spot for your first evening in Hamburg, sipping a drink on a tall bar stool while taking in the St.Pauli district, Elbe, Elbphilharmonie, and the vast harbour infrastructure that’s so integral to Hamburg’s history and sense of self.
 Note that scenery like this doesn’t come cheap; the prices are steep and some feel they’re paying predominantly for the panorama, with good (but not exceptional) cocktails.
 This is a popular place with a strict dress code.
 Be sure to arrive the smarter side of casual for a better chance of getting in.